fermyon/developer/content/spin/http-trigger.md

   pattern) — in our case `/hello`
 - `spin-base-path` - the application base path — in our case `/test`.

-### The default headers set in Wagi HTTP components
+### The Default Headers Set in Wagi HTTP Components

 For Wagi HTTP components, the following are set as environment variables for the handler WebAssembly modules: